VacciniumBerries/corymbosum/README.md

-# vaccinium
+# corymbosum
-Vaccinium is an easy to use programming language built for stability and functionality.
+Corymbosum although a mouthful is an easy to use programming language built for stability and functionality.